 For some us, caffeine makes the world go ‘round.
 But for others (or those same people!) caffeine might be contributing to frequent headaches.

 Caffeine, or lack of it, can trigger a headache.

 “When caffeine is consumed regularly, the body becomes dependent on its effects.
 And because caffeine narrows the blood vessels that surround the brain, when consumption is stopped, the blood vessels enlarge.
 This causes an increase in blood flow around the brain and pressures surrounding nerves.
-This can then trigger what is known as a caffeine withdrawal headache.”
+This can then trigger .”

 On the flip side, and if you’re careful, caffeine can also provide relief for a headache by opening up constricted blood vessels that could cause pain.

 The most important thing of just to be careful with caffeine consumption.
 If you drink it every day, be careful about suddenly stopping.
 And if you’re using it to treat a headache, just do so in moderation.

 When your spine of other part of your body are out of alignment, it can lead to headaches.
 So it’s important to stretch, do yoga, or roll in order to You can also make sure your body is supported during physical activities and less likely to slip out of alignment by